tinasche/tinasche/README.md

 <h3>Hey there, Tinashe here.✌🏾</h3> <br>
 <p>I am a full stack developer with a focus on .NET, Angular and JVM based environments.</p>
 <p>I like tech and software, always learning new things and working to imrpove process and workflow for my clients.</p>
-Check out [my website](https://www.theasbyte.site) to know more about my work.
+Check out [my website](https://theasbyte.site) to know more about my work.
+My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
 <hr>
 My usual stack:
 <div>